SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 03 March, 2026 at 23:41:07
+# Last Refreshed - 04 March, 2026 at 23:42:27
 The Latest Activity was a Ride -

-<b>☁️ animals and moon Tuesday Evening Ride</b>
+<b>☀️ Sod it, the suns shining Wednesday Afternoon Ride</b>

-which happened on 03 March, 2026 at 18:02:32
+which happened on 04 March, 2026 at 16:30:59

-Which is 0 years, 0 months, 0 days, 5 hours and 38 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 7 hours and 11 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/17592017174
+You can see it here https://www.strava.com/activities/17603702703

 ## Number of Rides
 How many rides have I done each year?